Arbitrary control of the temporal waveform of photons during spontaneous emission: Introduction

-In addition to control of the temporal profile of photons produced during excitation events, network protocols must also address the contributions of multiple photon excitations from a single node.
-Finite-duration excitation pulses inevitably introduce a nonzero probability of multiple photon emissions during a single entanglement attempt.
-In weak-excitation single-photon schemes of the Cabrillo type \cite{cabrillo_creation_1999}, the heralding signal is associated with a single photon emission.
-Any additional emission leaves which-path information in the environment and reduces the fidelity of the heralded remote Bell state.
-In practice, when the excitation pulse length is comparable to the excited-state lifetime, a photon emitted early in the pulse can be followed by re-excitation and a second emission within the same trial, even if the total emission probability is kept small.
+Beyond temporal-mode control, the performance of photon-mediated network protocols depends critically on single-photon purity at each node.
+Finite-duration excitation pulses inevitably introduce a nonzero probability of multiple photon emissions from each node during a single entanglement attempt.
+In practice, when the excitation pulse length is comparable to the excited-state lifetime, a photon emitted early in the pulse can be followed by re-excitation and a second emission within the same trial, even when the total emission probability is kept small.

 These effects are generic across architectures based on spontaneous emission.
-Analyses of remote entanglement schemes explicitly show that multi-photon events set a trade-off between entanglement generation rate and fidelity: increasing the emission probability raises the heralding rate but also enhances the weight of higher-order photon-number components and thus degrades the quality of the entangled state \cite{hofmann_heralded_2012, beukers_tutorial_2023, hermans_qubit_2022}.
+Analyses of remote entanglement schemes explicitly show that multi-photon events set a trade-off between entanglement generation rate and fidelity: increasing the emission probability increases the heralding rate but also increases the likelihood of generating multiple photons from a single node during any given shot.
+Such events degrade the fidelity of the entangled state \cite{hofmann_heralded_2012, beukers_remote-entanglement_2024, hermans_qubit_2022}.
 It is therefore essential to (i) model the full photon-number statistics associated with a given temporal pulse shape, (ii) operate in regimes where the multi-photon probability is quantitatively controlled, and (iii) design temporal post-selection strategies that suppress contributions from trajectories involving more than one emission event.
-These considerations motivate the Quantum Monte Carlo based tools developed in Sec.~\ref{sec:qmc_tools}, which we use to characterize and mitigate multi-photon error channels for shaped waveforms.
-These same techniques also provide the basis to perform post-selection, allowing improved photon interference.
+These considerations motivate the Quantum Monte Carlo (QMC) based tools developed in Sec.~\ref{sec:QMC_tools}, which we use to characterize and mitigate multi-photon error channels for shaped waveforms.
+We also describe how these Monte Carlo methods can be used to develop post-selection techniques which lead to improved entangled state fidelities.
+This is accomplished by using conditional temporal statistics to reject shots where detected photons are likely to have been generated during a multi-emission event.